Receipt & Payment

 International/foreign wires require a SWIFT code and/or US correspondent bank information if available.
 (Please do not convert foreign currency into U.S. dollars as this process is handled by Cash Management at the time of the wire transaction)

-Please send this information to the Procurement Dept., MS #1 if invoice is purchase order related or to RTS, MS #47 if a submitting a request for payment under $5,000.
+Please send this information to Accounts Payable, MS #1.
 A Wire Transfer Form will be processed and forwarded to the Cash Management Office.
 Domestic wires are generally completed within 24 hours upon receipt and foreign wire transfers may take from one to five business days.

 If the value on an invoice for a Purchase Order of $100 or more exceeds 5% or $300 of the Purchase Order total, whichever is least, the invoice cannot be processed until a Purchase Order change is issued by the requester.
 As an example, if a Purchase Order is written for a total of $1,000 but the cumulative total of the invoices for the Purchase Order is $1,051 or, if the value of the order was $6,000 but the invoice total was $6,300, a Purchase Order change would be required.